Chapter 10: The Artist

 Mane stares intently at the ground, gathering his thoughts.

-“Auracan, The Mountain Monarch resides within the Twin Peak Mountains, it is his castle and home.
-He alone has defended the castle doors for more than a hundred years for all those who wished to pass without permission.
-The Nest, his first Stronghold that you will encounter stands at the foot of the mountain.
-He keeps his armies reserve here.”
+Auracan, The Mountain Monarch resides within the Twin Peak Mountains, it is his castle and home.
+Unscathed he alone has defended the castle doors for more than a hundred years against all those who wished to pass.
+The Nest, his first Stronghold which you will encounter, stands at the foot of the mountain.

 “Make no mistake, it is an impenetrable fortress in size and strength.
 One cannot simply walk through The Nest and knock at the gates of the Twin Peaks.
 Because The Nest is where The Mountain Monarch makes his soldiers.”